insight-platform/Savant/docs/adapters.md

 The adapter parameters are set with environment variables:
 - `RTSP_URI` - RTSP URI of the stream; this option is required;
 - `SOURCE_ID` - unique identifier for the source stream; this option is required;
-- `ZMQ_ENDPOINT` - adapter output (should be equal to the configured framework input) ZeroMQ socket endpoint; default is `ipc:///tmp/zmq-sockets/input-video.ipc`;
+- `ZMQ_ENDPOINT` - adapter output (should be equal to the configured framework input) ZeroMQ socket endpoint;
 - `ZMQ_TYPE` - adapter output ZeroMQ socket type; default is `DEALER`, also can be set to `PUB` or `REQ` as well;
 - `ZMQ_BIND` - adapter output ZeroMQ socket bind/connect mode (the bind mode is when set to `True`); default is `False`;
 - `FPS_PERIOD_FRAMES` - number of frames between FPS reports; default is `1000`;